Debbie Critchfield

 Debbie Critchfield (born April 9, 1970) is an American politician.
 She has served as the superintendent of public instruction of Idaho since 2023.
 Critchfield was previously the president of the Idaho State Board of Education.
 She is a member of the Republican Party.

 Early life and career

 Critchfield was born in Ogden, Utah on April 9, 1970.
-She was raised in San Diego, California, and attended Brigham Young University, earning a Bachelor of Arts.
+She was raised in San Diego, California, and attended Brigham Young University, earning a Bachelor of Arts in Political Science.
 She married Dave Critchfield, a native of Oakley, Idaho, and moved to Idaho with him, where they raised four children in Cassia County.

 In Oakley, Critchfield worked as a substitute teacher for six years.
 She won a seat on the school board and served for ten years, including five as chair.
 Governor of Idaho Butch Otter appointed her to the state board of education in 2014.
 She served as the president of the board from 2019 to 2021.